Dog Hacking Up White Foamy Stuff (What It Means)

 When a dog hacks up white foamy stuff, it can look dramatic and alarming — especially if it happens suddenly.
 The foam often resembles bubbly saliva or frothy mucus.

-We outline the common reasons why a dog may hack up white foamy stuff, what you can do at home, and when to seek veterinary help.
+We outline the common reasons why a dog may hack up white foamy stuff, what you can do at home, and when to seek veterinary care.

 Dog Hacking Up White Foamy Stuff: Why It Happens